Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

     >}}

-For those unfamiliar optical transceivers this interface allows real time access to the transceiver's operating parameters, and it includes a system of alarm and warning flags which alerts the host system when particular operating parameters are outside of a factory set normal operating range.
-Additionally this also includes information on the transceiver itself, such at the vendor, its laser wavelength,its supported link length, and more.
+For those unfamiliar with optical transceivers, this interface allows real time access to the transceiver's operating parameters, and it includes a system of alarm and warning flags which alerts the host system when particular operating parameters are outside of a factory set normal operating range.
+Additionally this also includes information the transceiver itself, such as the vendor, its laser wavelength, its supported link length, and more.

-Internally each transceiver features an small microcontroller in charge of reporting these diagnostic information and communicates data to the wider system via the 2-wire serial I2C bus.
+Internally each transceiver features an small microcontroller in charge of reporting this diagnostic information and communicates data to the wider system via the 2-wire serial I2C bus.

 {{< figure